Hurricane Season Starts June 1

 Stay Informed

 Information is critical before, during and after a disaster or emergency.
+Here are some helpful local resources:

-• Visit the City of Melbourne’s website home page for city updates during an emergency.
+• Visit the City of Melbourne’s website home page for City updates during an emergency.

-• Sign up for Code Red to receive emergency notices via phone, cell phone, text, or e-mail regarding the city's water service and precautionary boil water alerts.
-If you cannot register online, call (321) 608-5080.
+• Sign up for AlertBrevard with your home address to receive emergency notices via phone, cell phone, text, or e-mail for the following:

 • 2-1-1 Brevard provides information and assistance in times of emotional, financial and community crisis day-to-day and before, during and after a disaster.
 2-1-1 is an easy-to-remember number and provides access to trained specialists around the clock – 24-hours a day, 365 days a year